 Facts & Recommendations

 Vitamin B12 (also called Cobalamin) is, like folic acid, a water-soluble B-vitamin.
-This vitamin exists in several forms, the naturally occurring ones (methylcobalamin, adenosylcobalamin and hydroxycobalamin) and the synthetic one, cyanocobalamin.
+This vitamin exists in different forms, the naturally occurring methylcobalamin, adenosylcobalamin and hydroxycobalamin as well as the synthetic cyanocobalamin.

-The main sources of vitamin B12 are of animal origin: fish, meat, liver and to a minor degree dairy products and eggs.
+The main sources of vitamin B12 are of animal origin: fish, meat, liver and to a small extent in dairy products and eggs.

 For all those on a vegetarian/vegan diet or who eat little meat, the supply with this vitamin may prove to be difficult.

-The bioavailability of vitamin B12 in humans with normal gastro-intestinal function is estimated at 50% depending on the dietary source.
+The bioavailability of vitamin B12 in humans with normal gastrointestinal function is estimated to be 50% depending on the nutritional source.

-The water-soluble vitamin B9 is extremely sensitive to light.
+The water-soluble vitamin B9 is extremely light sensitive.

-Vitamin B12, bound to protein in food, is released by the activity of the gastric juices in the stomach and is absorbed mainly in the small intestine.
-Vitamin B12 can be stored in the liver and in the kidney.
+Vitamin B12, which is bound to protein in food, is released by the activity of the gastric juices in the digestive system and is mainly absorbed in the small intestine.
+Vitamin B12 can be metabolized in the liver and in kidneys.

-Together with folic acid, vitamin B12 plays an important role for the synthesis of DNA as well as for the proper blood cell formation and neurological function.
-It is hence essential during pregnancy to support the growth of the developing foetus.
+Vitamin B12, together with folic acid, plays an important role in DNA synthesis, as well as for proper blood cell formation and neurological function.
+Therefore, it is important during pregnancy to support the growth of the developing fetus.

-Furthermore, vitamin B12 in association with folic acid regulates the homocysteine level in blood (homocysteine is a naturally occurring amino-acid which at high concentration in blood is associated with cardiovascular disease).
+Furthermore, vitamin B12 in combination with folic acid regulates the homocysteine level in the blood (homocysteine is a naturally occurring amino acid that is associated with cardiovascular diseases at high concentrations in the blood).

-Both vitamins, B12 and folic acid, are known to work together “hand in hand” and should be both available to the body at a sufficient level, especially before conception.
+It is known that both vitamins, B12 and folic acid, should work “hand in hand” and be available to the organism in sufficient amounts, especially before conception.

-Vitamin 12 deficiency is common and rises with age (due to increased occurrence of atrophic gastritis or pernicious anaemia for example).
+Vitamin 12 deficiency is common and increases with age (e.g. due to increased atrophic gastritis or pernicious anemia).

-Pregnant women who are vegans and vegetarians, those with pernicious anaemia or malabsorption syndromes such as Crohn’s disease or coeliac disease are considered to be at greatest risk of deficiency.
+For pregnant women who are vegans or vegetarians and women with pernicious anemia or malabsorption syndromes such as Crohn’s disease or celiac disease, the greatest risk of deficiency is considered.

 What is pernicious anaemia?

-Pernicious anaemia is an autoimmune disease that affects the gastric mucosa leading to failure to produce intrinsic factor, resulting in vitamin B12 malabsorption.
-If left untreated, it causes a vitamin B12 deficiency
+Pernicious anemia is an autoimmune disease that affects the gastric mucosa, resulting in no intrinsic factor being produced, resulting in vitamin B12 malabsorption.
+If left untreated, it causes vitamin B12 deficiency.

 Consequences of a vitamin B12 deficiency

-A vitamin B12 deficiency include neurological changes, chronic tiredness, megaloblastic anaemia, digestive disorders and cardiovascular disease.
+A vitamin B12 deficiency includes neurological changes, chronic fatigue, megaloblastic anemia, digestive disorders and cardiovascular diseases.

-A deficiency in pregnant women is associated with placental-related complications, such as pre-eclampsia and foetal growth restriction, with neural tube defects (NTDs), an increased risk of preterm delivery as well as postnatal depression.
+Deficiency in pregnant women is associated with placenta-related complications such as preeclampsia and foetal growth restriction, neural tube defects (NTDs), increased risk of premature delivery, as well as postnatal depression.

-- Vitamin B12 is necessary for fertility in both men and women;
+- Vitamin B12 is needed for fertility in men and women.

-- an adequate intake of vitamin B12 and folic acid before and during pregnancy is linked to a lessened risk of NTDs and other associated risks, mainly occurring during the first trimester.
+- an adequate intake of vitamin B12 and folic acid before and during pregnancy was associated with a reduced risk of NTDs, as well as other related disease that mainly occur in the first trimester.

-The current recommendations for vitamin B12 daily supplementation during pregnancy and lactation range around 3 µg; however, scientists insist that these intake recommendations be re-evaluated.
+The current recommendations for daily vitamin B12 supplementation during pregnancy and lactation are in the range around 3 µg.
+However, scientists insist that these intake recommendations be re-evaluated.
 The German Federal Institute of Risk Assessment (BfR) has recently increased the highest vitamin B12 concentration to be used in dietary supplements from 9 µg (2004) to 25 µg (2018).